 - Breather Episode: "Strange Currencies" and "Tongue", a pair of much more laid-back tracks closer in style to the slower songs on previous Scott Litt-produced albums, sandwiched within an album that is, for the most part, loud, energetic, and angry grunge.

-- Celebrity Elegy/Grief Song: "Let Me In" is one to both Kurt Cobain and River Phoenix, two friends of Stipe who died before they could hit 30 as a result of their inability to cope with their stardom (Cobain committed suicide, Phoenix died of a drug overdose).
+- Celebrity Elegy: "Let Me In" is one to both Kurt Cobain and River Phoenix, two friends of Stipe who died before they could hit 30 as a result of their inability to cope with their stardom (Cobain committed suicide, Phoenix died of an accidental drug overdose).

 - Color Motif: Compared to the yellow that R.E.M. is normally known for, Monster revolves largely around orange (a shade of yellow, admittedly), featuring a predominantly orange front and back cover, an orange spine, orange-based liner note artwork, and an orange media tray on early CD copies (similarly to the yellow media tray for early CD copies of Automatic for the People).